-Beware of Cyber Security Attacks on UIC Students, Faculty & Staff!
+Beware of Cyber Security Attacks targeting UIC Students, Faculty & Staff!

 Cyber Security Attacks at UIC